Free UK Delivery On Orders Over £50 | 30-Day Money Back Guarantee

 • Arch support without excessive compression

-• Seamless toe construction to prevent rubbing
+• Flat-toe construction to prevent rubbing on long descents

 Cushioning Preferences

-Cushioning comes down to personal preference and terrain:
+Cushioning comes down to preference and terrain:

-• Medium cushioning: Ideal for most UK walks.
-Good protection on rocky terrain without overheating.
+• Medium cushioning — ideal for most UK walks.
+Good protection on rocky terrain without overheating

-• Heavy cushioning: Save these for winter walks and rough mountain terrain where impact protection matters most.
+• Heavy cushioning — save these for winter walks and rough mountain terrain where impact protection matters most

 Style Options

-Browse our women's walking sock options
+Browse the women's walking sock options

 Walking Socks for Men